 The fastest animals in Africa are also many of the fastest animals in the world.
-On the African savannah it is survival of the fittest, so animals must be fast in order to hunt, or fast in order to avoid the hunters.
+On the African savanna, it is survival of the fittest, so animals must be fast in order to hunt or avoid the hunters.

-The cheetah is the world’s fastest land animal and can reach speeds of up to 120 km/h (74 mph).
-That’s around 0-60 mph in as little as 3 seconds (as good as most Ferraris), and it can retain its cruise speed for several hundred meters (+/- 400 m).
+That’s around 0-60 mph in as little as 3 seconds (as good as most Ferraris).
+Although cheetahs can only sustain top speeds for short bursts, they can retain a cruising speed of 50 km/h (31 mph) for several hundred meters (+/- 400 m).

 The long legs have non-retractable claws that enable extra grip on the ground, and the cat uses its tail for proper balance and change of direction.

 If you want to learn more about the African cheetah’s speed, have a look at how fast a cheetah runs.

 2. Common tsessebe

 The common tsessebe may not be as well-known as some other African antelopes.
 Still, its incredible speed, striking appearance and social behaviors make it a captivating species in its own right.

 Tsessebe can generally have a top speed of 90 km/h (56 mph), although some have been documented to reach speeds of 100 km/h (62 mph) when chased.
 Agility allows them to outmaneuver predators in the savanna.

 As a key player in Africa’s ecosystems, this antelope plays a vital role in shaping the grasslands it calls home.

 Another African speedster, the springbok, is known for its distinctive jumping behavior called pronking.